othis001/solutions/README.md

 flips all the bits in a substring to obtain a new binary string with the highest number of 1s.

+## subsetsXOR.cpp

+This is a program that takes an input an array of nonnegative integers.
+It will then compute the sum of the XORs of all the subsets.

 ## stringPerm.cpp